Contextualised Graduate Attributes

 Information literacy, learning and research skills

-Graduates of the Faculty of Architecture, Design and Planning will be able to use information effectively in a range of contexts and create new knowledge and understanding through writing and literacy skills and the process of research and inquiry.
+Graduates of the Sydney School of Architecture, Design and Planning will be able to use information effectively in a range of contexts and create new knowledge and understanding through writing and literacy skills and the process of research and inquiry.

 - To recognise the extent of information needed